ckan/ckan/doc/contributing/frontend/index.rst

 Internationalization
 ====================

-All strings within modules should be internationalised.
+All strings within modules should be internationalized.
 Strings can be set in the ``options.i18n`` object and there is a ``.i18n()`` helper for retrieving them.